stevienovak/SentimentDrivenRLTrader/README.md

 # SentimentDrivenRLTrader

-This repository hosts a novel reinforcement Learning ("RL") -based trading model that integrates real-time market sentiment to make informed buy and sell decisions.
+This repository hosts a novel reinforcement Learning ("RL") -based trading model that integrates market sentiment to make informed buy and sell decisions.

 Main features of this library are:
-- 10 Reinforcement Learning models for discrete space and two RL models for continuous space (split evenly between Tripartite and Quinduple Sentiment Categories).
+- A suite of reinforcement learning models, comprising ten tailored for discrete action spaces and two designed for continuous action spaces.
+The discrete models are distributed evenly across Tripartite and Quintuple Sentiment Categories, while the continuous models are split equally between these two sentiment classification schemes.
 - NLP FinBERT Model trained on Stockwit investors' comments data.
 - Notebooks to help you in cleaning and preparing files with the pricing and sentiment score columns to be used for RL models.
-- Extra features which will be come in handy for future research.
+- Extra features which will be useful for future research.

-## 1. Downloading Repository / Data
+## 1. Downloading Repository
-Before running the notebook, you'll first need to download all data we'll be using.
-This data is located in the data folder.
-As always, the first step is to clone the repository.
+Before running the notebook, the first step is to clone the repository:

 <div style="background-color: #0d1117; padding: 16px; border-radius: 6px; margin-bottom: 16px;">
   <pre style="margin: 0;"><code style="color: #c9d1d9; background-color: #0d1117;">git clone https://github.com/stevienovak/SentimentDrivenRLTrader.git</code></pre>